tis-innovation-park/tm-vmm/doc/create-virtual-vbox.md

 To upgrade your system you need to:

-* Click on the Software updater icon to your left
+* Click on the Software updater icon to your left (it may take up to a few minutes before the icon appears)
 * Click install now
 * Enter password